django/django/docs/inshort.rst

 * WebSocket handling, in a way very :ref:`similar to normal views <websocket-example>`
 * Background tasks, running in the same servers as the rest of Django

+It allows other things too, but these are the ones you'll use to start with.

 How?
 ----